Yuragy/Framework-Botnet/readme.md

-## Framework Botnet
-Framework for creating and managing a botnet:
+## Framework for creating and managing a botnet:
 ![](./scr/applsci-09-02375-g001.png)

 # 1. Functionality